 How couples communicate with each other can make or break a marriage.

 Some people believe that couples who have the same core beliefs, values, and religion are more likely to have a successful marriage than those who do not.
 But is this necessarily true?
+Couples who attend premarital counseling are sometimes surprised to find that their beliefs and values are not as similar as previously thought.

 Couples could be in for some nasty surprises if they assume that they understand their role in their marriage without discussing it first.
+Perhaps one partner has assumed the other will stay home to look after the children when they arrive or that household chores and cooking details will be shared.

 In the honeymoon stage of love and romance, sex may seem to be the one thing that is not a problem.

-But as the children arrive and the normal pressures of life and responsibilities start to mount, sex may become less appealing for one or both partners.
+But as children arrive and the normal pressures of life and responsibilities start to mount, sex may become less appealing for one or both partners.

-Counseling is essential to help couples understand that they may have different sexual drives and appetites and handle the post-honeymoon phase when one partner may not be as sexually adventurous or want sex as often as the other.
+Counseling can be essential for helping couples understand that they may have different sexual drives and appetites.
+Premarital counseling may also help couples learn how to handle the post-honeymoon phase when one partner may not be as sexually adventurous or want sex as often as the other.
+Counseling can also help couples find ways to keep their sexual activity and intimacy fresh and alive throughout their marriage.

 Parenting